mozilla/agithub/README.md

 There's also a third, tricky situation you can run into from time to time, which happens when you forget to append an http method to the path, i.e. the last attribute.
-When this occurs, you receive a PartialAPICall object, which doesn't do anything useful for you per se.
+When this occurs, you receive a RequestBuilder object, which doesn't do anything useful for you per se.
 In this case, `agithub` tries to be as helpful as possible, by reminding you that it doesn't know whenever you try to stringify it.
 (For example, at the Python interactive prompt.)

-This works out better if you don't forget the (), because then you get a `TypeError: 'PartialAPICall' object is not callable`.
+This works out better if you don't forget the (), because then you get a `TypeError: 'RequestBuilder' object is not callable`.

 ## Lies
 `agithub` is simpler than it needs to be.
 It doesn't handle certain